NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/disseminate.md

 ####            7.7.1.2.
 Non-Legal Indicators

-While it is not best practice to impose legal restrictions on the use of digitized cultural objects, it is acceptable to make non-binding requests of those users.
+While it is not best practice to impose legal restrictions on the use of digitized cultural resources, it is acceptable to make non-binding requests of those users.
 This is especially true in the case of restrictions—such as a requirement of attribution—that the institution is unlikely to actively enforce through legal mechanisms.
 It is critical that the institution makes it clear that it understands these requests to be non-binding, and not to cloak them in quasi-legal language or presentation styles.

-For example, institutions can request that users use a standardized way to communicate the source of the digitized object to others.
+For example, institutions can request that users use a standardized way to communicate the source of the digitized cultural resource to others.
 They can also provide an easy way for users to report their use back to the institution.
 Although these requests are not legally enforceable, many users will happily comply with these types of requests from digitizing institutions.

-These best practices have generally been developed for cultural objects in the public domain.
-If you have digitized objects that are protected by copyright, best practice is to clearly communicate the terms of that agreement with any users as thoroughly as possible.[^60]
+These best practices have generally been developed for cultural resources in the public domain.
+If you have digitized cultural resources that are protected by copyright, best practice is to clearly communicate the terms of that agreement with any users as thoroughly as possible.[^60]

 ###        7.7.2.
 Licensing Best Practices (Metadata and Descriptions)

-[Section 5.3](/identify.html#53-navigating-copyright-and-the-public-domain) explains that digitizing institutions may have more legal rights in information such as metadata and descriptions of digitized cultural objects than digitized versions of the objects themselves.
+[Section 5.3](/identify.html#53-navigating-copyright-and-the-public-domain) explains that digitizing institutions may have more legal rights in information such as metadata and descriptions of digitized cultural resources than digitized versions of the cultural resources themselves.
 Nonetheless, it is best practice for digitizing institutions to license all metadata and descriptions using the CC0 license.

 Other permissive licensing structures (such as the attribution requirement of a CC BY license) can create unintended challenges for downstream users of metadata and descriptions.
 Metadata and descriptions will often be used in large-scale analysis or other data-driven investigations.
 Determining the proper way to comply with even a seemingly straightforward attribution requirement in a CC BY license can present disproportionate challenges to users, discouraging the types of uses you may hope to encourage.

-As with the digitized objects themselves, nothing in the use of CC0 prevents the digitizing institution from requesting attribution or feedback on re-use.
+As with the digitized cultural resources themselves, nothing in the use of CC0 prevents the digitizing institution from requesting attribution or feedback on re-use.
 The difference between a request and a legally binding demand increases the amount of flexibility available to the user.

 ###        7.7.3.
 Presenting Legal and Quasi-Legal Language

 Institutions should strive to present legal and legal-adjacent information in as approachable a manner as possible, and to streamline its presentation to the public.
 While licenses, warranties, and requests are important, they can also be intimidating to users without a background in legal text.
 The mere presence of “legalese” can act as a barrier for perfectly legitimate uses.
 Successful Open Access projects are inviting to users.
 While it may feel like adding one additional clause to address an edge case is responsible stewardship or lawyering, the cost of doing so may be reducing the types of engagement that motivate the initiative in the first place.

+In contrast to additional legal language, a clearly and concisely written values statement can help institutions articulate the role and position of an open access program in the holistic context of the organization.
+Value statements should be affirmative, considerate, and action-orientated, without taking a discouraging or scolding tone towards users.[^62]

 ###        7.7.4.
-Cultural Labelling
+Cultural Labels and Notices

-Many cultural objects have other considerations or cultural restrictions that are important to communicate to users.
+Many cultural resources have other considerations or cultural restrictions that are important to communicate to users.
 While these considerations and restrictions may not be legally binding, many users will benefit from being aware of them.
-Cultural sources may also be more supportive of digitization and dissemination efforts when they are accompanied by this type of information.
+Communities and stakeholders may also be more supportive of digitization and dissemination efforts when they are accompanied by this type of information.

 Local Contexts’ [Traditional Knowledge labels](http://localcontexts.org/tk-labels/) help to facilitate the communication of these types of non-legal use considerations.
 The labels give cultures that created the works a way to clearly communicate important context to users.
 They also give users a straightforward way to identify these restrictions and incorporate them into their application.
+[Cultural Institution Notices](https://localcontexts.org/ci-notices), also developed by Local Contexts, are specifically designed to be used by cultural institutions as they engage in collaborative partnerships with communities to address problematic histories, unclear provenance and incomplete attribution.

 <br>
 <br>